davenquinn/xenoliths/paper/text/figure-captions.md

 ##trace_elements

-(a) Chondrite-normalized pyroxene rare-earth element abundances showing the range in depletion and re-enrichment in the Crystal Knob sample set.
+‌(a) Chondrite-normalized pyroxene rare-earth element abundances showing the range in depletion and re-enrichment in the Crystal Knob sample set.
 (b) Element-ratio proxies for depletion and re-enrichment of clinopyroxene rare-earth elements, showing that samples have a range of